popsolutions/openventilator/05_Electronics/IntervalAndVoltageMotorController/Instructions.md

 ## 4. Assembly

 Drill holes into the enclosure to hold the connectors, switches and potmeters.
 Mount them and wire them according to the schematic.
-The schematic below is also on EasyEDA: https://easyeda.com/editor#id=|52cfee2ce7384476b625351098e58511
+The schematic below is also [on EasyEDA]( https://easyeda.com/editor#id=|52cfee2ce7384476b625351098e58511).

 ![schematic](images/schematic.png)